ermergerdjesse/marathonQR/README.md

 2. No label can be generated if first/last name and text is not entered in fields

+3. They have to fill in First and Last name.
+This is due to matching their cover/sequence number to the cover that is foil stamped and binned

 **Website to generate QRs,**

 https://ermergerdjesse.github.io/marathonQR/